BabylonJS/OldDocumentationSite/content/generals/General/setup_visualStudio.md

 With Visual Studio you will be able to build the library along with your custom code and being able to debug and test both of them.

 ## Compilation modes
-Before going further you have to understand there are two compilation modes to build Babylon.js.
+Before going further you have to understand there are two compilation modes available to build Babylon.js.

 ### Release mode

 You can use the [Gulp](https://github.com/BabylonJS/Babylon.js/tree/master/Tools/Gulp) script to create the main release files (babylon.js, babylon.max.js, babylon.d.ts) that will be stored in the [preview directory](https://github.com/BabylonJS/Babylon.js/tree/master/dist/preview%20release).

-This mode is generaly used to build a new version, the compilation takes some time so it's not suitable for developmenent/test roundtrips.
+This mode is generaly used to build a new version soon to be publicly released, the compilation takes some time so it's not suitable for developmenent/test roundtrips.

-Also note that you won't be able to debug the TypeScript code of Babylon.js, the debugger will always step into the main JavaScript file (i.e. Babylon.js).
+**Also note that you won't be able to debug the TypeScript code of Babylon.js, the debugger will always step into the main JavaScript file (i.e. Babylon.js).**

 ### Development mode

-This mode is more suitable when you make changes in the library, instead of relying on Gulp to generate the release files you simple compile all the .ts file into .js (and .js.map) files.
+This mode is more suitable when you make changes in the library, instead of relying on Gulp to generate the release files you simply compile all the .ts files into .js (and .js.map) files.

 #### Pros
- * The compilation is fast (it only compile the .ts files to .js, there's no merging/minification)
+ * The compilation is fast (it only compiles the .ts files to .js, there's no merging/minification)
  * You can debug the library in TypeScript, set breakpoints in the .ts files, etc.

 #### Cons